 The BMLC Manual became recognised as a most useful, practical guide for all bushwalkers and became a reference used across Australia.

-This online manual, published and updated by Bushwalking Victoria, is a further evolution of practical guidelines for all bushwalkers and bushwalking trip leaders for safe, enjoyable community-based bushwalking in Australia.
+This online manual, published and fully revised by Bushwalking Victoria, is a further evolution of practical guidelines for all bushwalkers and bushwalking trip leaders for safe, enjoyable community-based bushwalking in Australia.

 Bushwalking trip leadership: ranging from informal to formal

 A group of friends going bushwalking may have no-one in a leadership role, and for solo bushwalkers a trip leader is redundant, while bushwalks organised by bushwalking clubs have appointed trip leaders.

 For informal bushwalking trips (e.g. a group of friends or family group) with no designated leader, it is very important that the leadership functions still occur to ensure a well planned, safe and enjoyable bushwalk.
 These leadership functions may be shared across members of the group.